 - Majuli island is totally cut off from mainland Assam and takes half-an-hour ferry ride to get the mainland.
 Make sure you get all fancy items you need — from toiletry to personal care — before you arrive in Majuli Island.
 Shops inside Majuli Island sell very basic things.

-- It is very safe to visit Majuli Island, even for solo female travellers.
+- Just like most top places to visit in India, it is very safe to visit Majuli Island, even for solo female travellers.

 Pabbar Valley, Himachal Pradesh

 I happened to visit Pabbar Valley in 2019 during my 1-month motorcycle trip across Himachal Pradesh.
 I had never heard of Pabbar Valley before and got to know about it from someone I met near Shimla.
-And as soon as I visit it, it suddenly became one of my top 10 holiday destinations in India.
+And as soon as I visit it, it suddenly became an obvious suggestion every time someone asked me for the best places to visit in India.

 I would love to visit Pabbar valley with my family too, sometime.